quangis/transforge/docs/manual.md

     the command-line interface works.
 You can also interface with Python directly; checking out the source code for the command-line interface should give you a headstart.

+[^4]: You might notice that there is a dashed node before the distance.
+    This is due to the fact that `distance` was an argument to another transformation, so it may internally use information that was passed to `minimum`, which indeed it does: `distance` needs to know about the incident location as well as the hospital locations.

 * * *